Medical advancements promise better outcomes for RA patients

 The evolution of rheumatoid arthritis treatment.

-During the first half of the 20th century, RA treatment regimens included drugs that could provide only symptomatic relief, basic anti-inflammatories, like aspirin, pain relievers, and physical measures such as bed rest, splinting, and physical therapy.
 In the 1950s, corticosteroids were introduced for the treatment of RA.
 While these classes of drugs reduced inflammation and helped relieve pain, they did not slow disease progression.
 New hope for treatment came in 1988 and 1990 with the approval of disease-modifying antirheumatic drugs (DMARDs) such as methotrexate, a drug that changed the face of modern RA treatment and remains prominent in the treatment plan of rheumatoid arthritis today.

 Infusion therapies improve symptom control and disease progression.